 Types of Dance

 The Department of Dance offers courses that teach movement technique, composition, improvisation, and body conditioning over a wide variety of dance.
-Dance styles taught at BYU-Idaho include: Modern, Ballet, Jazz, Tap, Clogging, Social Dance, World Dance, and Ballroom Dance (International Standard and Latin).
+Dance styles taught at BYU-Idaho include: Modern (Contemporary), Ballet, Jazz, Tap, Clogging, World, Social, and Ballroom Dance (International Standard and Latin).
 This diverse learning structure will furnish students with quality movement and theoretical experiences to lay the foundation for a career in a dance-related field.

 Through dance, students learn how to become better individuals by living the restored Gospel of Jesus Christ and enhancing their roles as creative and artistic individuals.
 Classroom instruction and out of class participation will provide students with all the skills and experience needed to excel as dancers.
 Talents will be developed and increased as students seek dance that is "virtuous, lovely or of good report or praiseworthy."
 (Articles of Faith 1:13)